 top of page

-What is Imposter Syndrome?
+So, what is Imposter Syndrome?

 "The persistent inability to believe that one's success is deserved or has been legitimately achieved as a result of one's own efforts or skills."